perlmunger/TransloaditSwift/README.md

 I don't provide any.
 Feel free to post questions in the Github issues, but I may or may not answer them.
 The best/quickest way to add something or make a change is to submit a pull request.
 I'll take a look and see if it makes sense to merge it in.

+## License

+Do whatever you want with it.
+MIT, Apache, Whatever.
+It's all good.